geccko/modbus2mqtt/README.md

 Topics
 ------
-Values are published as simple strings to topics with the general <prefix>, the function code "/status/" and the topic suffix specified per register.
+Individual Values are published as simple strings to topics with the general <prefix>, the function code "/status/" and the topic suffix specified per register.
 A value will only be published if it's textual representation has changed, e.g. _after_ formatting has been applied.
 The published MQTT messages have the retain flag set.

+Json values are published as soon as any register has changed its textual represntation.
+Values are published as a json string containing all register topics and their values.
+Published.

+Domoticz messages are pubished to the topic "domoticz/in" with the index (idx) value specified in hte register file. the topic can be changed by setting the desired value in the coniguration file.

 A special topic "<prefix>/connected" is maintained.
 It's a enum stating whether the module is currently running and connected to